A not-so-brief profile of Domenico Bettinelli, Jr.

 I moved back to Massachusetts to be closer to home, although my job allowed me to live basically anywhere, since I worked from a home-office.
 I ended up in Salem because my friend Randy Reinbold had been offered a job as youth minister at Immaculate Conception Parish.
 We'd agreed to get an apartment together when we moved there, but Father Murphy, the pastor offered to let Randy live in the big rectory.
 After Randy told him about our agreement, Fr.
 Murphy said I could move in too.
 In the Spring of 2002, I moved out and no longer had to answer awkward questions about why I lived in the rectory (ex.
 "Are you going to be a priest?"
 "Um, no, I'm just renting a room.")

 In those years I made some more good friends, including Peter Campbell, who I introduced to my sister.
 They married in 2000 and now have eight children.
 My brother Bernie is the oldest of my siblings.
 His first wife, Kathy, died in 1992 and they had a girl, Mary.
 Bernie married again, this time to Carol.
 She has two sons, Jared and Sam.
 My brother John and his wife Patti have four boys, Peter, Joseph, JohnPaul, and Domenic, and two girls, Catherine and Theresa.
-My sister Francesca is single and is lives in Maine.
-My mom lives with my brother John.
+My sister Francesca is single and lives in Maine.

-My parents are divorced, my dad remarried but his second wife died in 2017, and he has three girls, Amanda, Angela, and Christina.
+My parents were divorced, and my dad remarried but his second wife died in 2017.
+They had three girls, Amanda, Angela, and Christina.
+My dad died at 89 years old in September 2022.
+My mom died at 84 years old in February 2023.

 On August 13, 2005, I was married to the lovely Melanie Scott, a brilliant woman who is from Austin, Texas; attended the University of Dallas and Boston College; and now stays at home with our five children, Isabella, Sophia, Benedict, Anthony, and Lucia.
 I have some great in-laws as well, including Melanie's parents, her two brothers, Tim and Stephen, and sister, Theresa, and Tim's wife, Amber and her and Tim's daughter.